andrew/ultimate-awesome/README.md

 - [Awesome-LLM-Prompt-Optimization](https://github.com/jxzhangjhu/Awesome-LLM-Prompt-Optimization) - Awesome-LLM-Prompt-Optimization: a curated list of advanced prompt optimization and tuning methods in Large Language Models.
 - [awesome-backbone](https://github.com/sadcitizen/awesome-backbone) - A list of resources for backbone.js.
 - [Awesome-Table-Recognition](https://github.com/cv-small-snails/Awesome-Table-Recognition) - A curated list of resources dedicated to table recognition.
-- [Awesome-3D-LiDAR-Datasets](https://github.com/minwoo0611/Awesome-3D-LiDAR-Datasets) - This reposiotry is the collection for public 3D LiDAR datasets.
 - [awesome-standard](https://github.com/standard/awesome-standard) - Documenting the explosion of packages in the standard ecosystem!.
 - [mac-awesomeTools](https://github.com/SuJunming/mac-awesomeTools) - Mac常用软件等等，有你需要的！.
 - [awesome-odoo](https://github.com/desdelinux/awesome-odoo) - A curated list of awesome Odoo resources.
 - [awesome-fortran](https://github.com/rabbiabram/awesome-fortran) - Awesome list of Fortran libs.
-- [awesome-scheme](https://github.com/schemedoc/awesome-scheme) - A curated list of awesome Scheme libraries and resources.
 - [awesome-video](https://github.com/sitkevij/awesome-video) - A curated list of awesome video frameworks, libraries, specifications and software.
 - [awesome-github-pages-portfolios](https://github.com/guilyx/awesome-github-pages-portfolios) - 😎 A curated list of awesome GitHub pages porfolio templates 📝.
 - [data-matching-software](https://github.com/J535D165/data-matching-software) - A list of free data matching and record linkage software. .
 - [awesome-ocr](https://github.com/ChanChiChoi/awesome-ocr) - Papers about ocr.
 - [Data-Science](https://github.com/ElizaLo/Data-Science) - Projects and awesome list for all Data Science fields.
 - [awesome-courses](https://github.com/fffaraz/awesome-courses) - List of free online programming/CS courses [Massive Open Online Courses].
+- [awesome-ocap](https://github.com/dckc/awesome-ocap) - Awesome Object Capabilities and Capability Security.
 - [awesome-embedded-linux](https://github.com/fkromer/awesome-embedded-linux) - A curated list of awesome Embedded Linux resources.
 - [Awesome-3D-Detectors](https://github.com/Hub-Tian/Awesome-3D-Detectors) - Paperlist of awesome 3D detection methods.
 - [awesome-llm-quantization](https://github.com/pprp/awesome-llm-quantization) - Awesome list for LLM quantization.
 - [awesome-polymer](https://github.com/Granze/awesome-polymer) - A collection of awesome Polymer resources.
+- [awesome-mesh](https://github.com/moarpepes/awesome-mesh) - This is a list for mesh networking: Documentation, Free Software mesh protocols, and applications.
+A mesh network is a network topology in which each node relays data for the network.
+All mesh nodes cooperate in the distribution of data in the network.
 - [awesome-i18n](https://github.com/oh-jon-paul/awesome-i18n) - 🌍 A curated list of i18n resources for all kind of languages and frameworks.
 - [awesome-privacy](https://github.com/paulaime/awesome-privacy) - A curated list of tools and services that respect your privacy.
 - [ProjectSoundtracks](https://github.com/sarthology/ProjectSoundtracks) - 🎧 List of best Soundtracks to boost your Productivity and Focus.
 - [awesome-temporal](https://github.com/temporalio/awesome-temporal) - A curated list of awesome Temporal libraries and resources.
-- [awesome-mesh](https://github.com/moarpepes/awesome-mesh) - This is a list for mesh networking: Documentation, Free Software mesh protocols, and applications.
-A mesh network is a network topology in which each node relays data for the network.
-All mesh nodes cooperate in the distribution of data in the network.
 - [Python-developer-roadmap](https://github.com/ErdemOzgen/Python-developer-roadmap) - Roadmap for becoming Python developer.
 - [awesome-lua](https://github.com/forhappy/awesome-lua) - A curated list of awesome Lua frameworks, libraries and software.
 - [Awesome-Laravel-Education](https://github.com/fukuball/Awesome-Laravel-Education) - A curated list of resources for learning about the Laravel PHP Framework.